jd00738/essentials-for-laravel-startup/README.md

 - `make:middleware`: Generates a new middleware class.
 - `make:seeder`: Generates a new database seeder class.
 - `make:factory`: Generates a new model factory class.

+## Migrations

+- Migrations are the blueprints of the tables of our app

+- Instead of creating tables manually, we can use migrations to do it for us

+- With migrations, there's no duplication of effort

+- Additionally, it can be done easily from the terminal of the IDE

+## NOTE:

+`before running migration .env file is required to be updated with the DB connection`

+migration is init by the help of artisan, get to the project directory, and run below command in the terminal.

+    php artisan migrate

+one the command is been executed it laravel will generate some default tables in the DB